Metformin in Children and Young Adults with MS Study

-We want to see if we can repair damaged myelin in children with MS using a drug called metformin.
+We want to see if we can repair damaged myelin in children and young adults with MS using a drug called metformin.
 Previous research has shown that metformin helps repair myelin in mice and may associate with decreased relapses in adults with MS and metabolic syndromes.
 Learn more here.

 You may be eligible for this study if you: